-While many will debate the merits of Michael Bay’s film adaptation, far fewer can take developer High Moon Studios to task with what they did for long-time fans of the Transformers with their releases: War for Cybertron and Fall of Cybertron.
-This time, however, High Moon is out, replaced by Edge of Reality, who are tasked with melding the video game timeline with that of the films in Transformers: Rise of the Dark Spark.
-Let’s transform, roll out and see how they fared with their undertaking.
+While many will debate the merits of Michael Bay’s film adaptation, far fewer can take developer High Moon Studios to task with what it did for long-time fans of the Transformers with its releases: War for Cybertron and Fall of Cybertron.
+This time, however, High Moon is out, replaced by Edge of Reality, which is tasked with melding the video game timeline with that of the films in Transformers: Rise of the Dark Spark.
+Let’s transform, roll out and see how it fared with its undertaking.

 Nothing seems to have changed from previous Transformers titles as it still hits the same high notes (combat) and pitfalls (dicey vehicle handling, floaty jumping).
-Rarely did those shortcomings affect my ability to complete a section, and instead just resulted in some annoying moments where I’d get hung up on an object when driving or overshoot a platform and have to restart my ascension.
+Rarely did those shortcomings affect our ability to complete a section, and instead just resulted in some annoying moments in which we’d get hung up on an object when driving or overshoot a platform and have to restart our ascension.

 Straddling the line between the G1 Autobots and Decepticons, and the ones from Bay’s movies, Rise of the Dark Spark maintains the high standards established by High Moon — sure, it’s effectively the Ian Malcolm line about standing on the “shoulders of geniuses,” but it’s still good.
 The game takes place on both Cybertron and Earth, with the robots’ metallic homeland representing the superior half.